 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There is nothing enlightened about shrinking so that other people won’t feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It’s not just in some of us; it’s in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.

-If you need a little support doing this, come on over to my coaching page.
+If you need a little support doing this, come to my coaching page.

 I’d love to talk you into shining. 🙂Writing Coaching

 What do you think of The Jonah Complex?

 Have you ever Jonah’ed yourself out of a creative dream?
 Or is it just me?

 Let me know in the comments below.

 For more help dealing with our fear of being disapproved of, read or listen to the audio version of the Charmed Studio post: Why Your Art Matters to the World: A Moving Story Sculptor Olena Ellis Told Me.

 - Alison Saar: Disrupting Classical Literature To Create Epic Modern Art

 - 10 Tell-Tale Signs of Burnout For Artists